 Mr. Levin is a member of the International Arbitration Institute, the Association Suisse De L’Arbitrage and other organizations relating to international arbitration, as well as the Arbitration Commission of the International Court of Arbitration (ICC), the Task Force on Arbitrating Competition Law Issues and the Task Force on Reducing Time and Expense in Complex Arbitrations.

 He has been named to the Panel of International Arbitrators for the International Centre for Dispute Resolution.
-He has spoken and published several articles in this area.
+Mr Levin is also a member of the Center for American and International Law’s List of Energy Arbitrators and a member of the American Arbitration Association Roster of Neutrals.
+He has spoken and published several articles on the subject of international arbitration.

 He received his B.A. from Tulane University in 1967 and his J.D. in 1970 from Georgetown University, where he was a member of the law journal Law and Policy in International Business.

 Following law school, he clerked for the Honorable John C. Godbold, U.S. Court of Appeals for the 5th Circuit.